 • A physical work site address where you will conduct your job

 • Number of hours to be worked per week

 • Letter must be signed by employer

-- Student submits a copy of offer letter and CS Department CPT Request Form (signed by supervising professor if necessary) to the Graduate Office, GDC 2.728.
+- Student completes the CS Department CPT Request Form (signed by supervising professor if necessary).

 - Student completes CPT process through myIO.
 Click for instructions.